JohnYechanJo/NVIDIA_MIT/README.md

 ## Acknowledgements

-This project was part of MIT xPro 2025 AI+X Bootcamp, January to February, 2025, under the guidance of [Yifei Li](https://people.csail.mit.edu/liyifei/).
+This project was part of Winter 2025 MIT AI+X On-Campus Experience, January to February, 2025, under the guidance of [Yifei Li](https://people.csail.mit.edu/liyifei/).

 ## License